lucasnell/jackalope/README.md

-generates variants using summary statistics, phylogenies, Variant Call Format (VCF) files, and coalescent simulations—the latter of which can include selection, recombination, and demographic fluctuations; (iii) simulates sequencing error, mapping qualities, restriction-enzyme digestion, and variance in coverage among sites; and (iv) writes outputs to standard file formats. `jackal` can simulate single, paired-end, or mate-pair Illumina reads, as well as reads from Pacific BioSciences.
+generates variants using summary statistics, phylogenies, Variant Call Format (VCF) files, and coalescent simulations—the latter of which can include selection, recombination, and demographic fluctuations; (iii) simulates sequencing error, mapping qualities, and optical/PCR duplicates; and (iv) writes outputs to standard file formats. `jackal` can simulate single, paired-end, or mate-pair Illumina reads, as well as reads from Pacific BioSciences.

 ## Installation